 Saint Dymphna, Virgin and Martyr, pray for us.

 According to tradition, as with another great saint, St. Philomena, St. Dymphna was martyred as a teenager for her purity when she resisted the advances of a powerful figure.

 In St. Philomena’s case, it was the Roman emperor Diocletian in the Fourth century.
 In St. Dymphna’s case it an Irish pagan King named Damon, her own father, in the Seventh.

 Apparently, St. Dymphna’s mother, who was quite beautiful, died when the child was only about 14.
 This so distressed King Damon that he sought to have his own daughter, who was Christian, take her place.
 (Talk about someone with a mental disorder!)
 Before this occurred, St. Dymphna had taken a vow of chastity, consecrating her virginity to Christ.

 St. Dymphna then fled Ireland with Saint Gerebernus, her confessor, along with two others to escape the king.
 They landed in Belgium where they settled in the town of Gheel, but he caught up with them.
 Damon then killed Saint Gerebernus and St. Dymphna as well, when she refused to return to Ireland with him.

 As with St. Philomena’s story, this account is given to us from tradition and its authenticity has been disputed, but the relics of both Saints have been very powerful indeed!

 St. Dymphna’s relics were placed in a church built in her honor in Gheel, where she was martyred, as miraculous cures of mental disorders took place there in the centuries after her death.
 The town itself became a model of humane treatment for the mentally ill.

-Prayers to St. Dymphna like the one above, and these here, show her to be a great help not just to the mentally ill but, indeed, to anyone experiencing anxieties in these troubled times!
+Prayers to St. Dymphna like the one above show her to be a great help not just to the mentally ill but, indeed, to anyone experiencing anxieties in these troubled times!
 Her feast day is May 15th.